wff0325/Domain-Manager/README.en.md

 ## Quick Start
 ### Prerequisites
 - A GitHub account
-- A Cloudflare account
+- A Cloudflare account/EdgeOne
 ### Installation Steps

 1.Fork this repository to your GitHub account.

-2.Create a new project in Cloudflare Pages
+2.Create a new project in Cloudflare Pages/EdgeOne Pages
 - Log in to the Cloudflare Dashboard.
 - Go to the Pages section.
 - Click "Create a project".